Every mile matters: Our Plymouth runners go the distance

 John Hawkins running the Plymouth 10k

-He adds: “Before her illness, Laura was a keen runner and this challenge is a way to honour her memory, alongside raising awareness and hopefully some funds for St Luke’s.”
+John adds: “Before her illness, Laura was a keen runner, in the 80s she’d run 3 miles a day, 5 days a week.
+This challenge is a way to honour her memory, alongside raising awareness and hopefully some funds for St Luke’s.”

 You can follow John’s challenge here.